ssimicro/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 ## Setup

-* Set your JAVA_HOME environment variable to the root directory of you JRE installation
+* Optionally set your JAVA_HOME environment variable to the root directory of you JRE installation.If you don't set this , the input will look for a default installed java executable on the path.
 * Untar the release to your $SPLUNK_HOME/etc/apps directory
 * Restart Splunk